Thomas Linacre: Life

 After some years of professional activity, Linacre devoted himself to the study of theology and the duties of the priesthood.
-Around 1509, he received priest's orders as the rector of Merstham, Kent.
-Numerous ecclesiastical positions followed, finalising with him obtaining the rectorship of Wigan in 1520, which he held until his death in 1524.
-His clerical benefices, included the Precentorship of York Minster.
+In around 1509, he received priest's orders as the rector of Merstham, Kent.
+Numerous ecclesiastical positions followed, and he finally obtained the rectorship of Wigan in 1520, which he held until his death in 1524.
+His clerical benefices included the Precentorship of York Minster.
 His ordination was connected with his retirement from active life.
-Literary labours, and the cares of the foundation which owed its existence chiefly to him, the Royal College of Physicians, occupied Linacre's remaining years.
+Literary labours and the cares of the foundation that owed its existence chiefly to him, the Royal College of Physicians, occupied Linacre's remaining years.

-The most important service Linacre conferred upon his own profession and science was the foundation by royal charter of the College of Physicians in London, and he was the first president of the new college, which he further aided by bequeathing to it his own house and library.
+The most important service Linacre conferred on his own profession and science was the foundation by royal charter of the College of Physicians in London, and he was the first President of the new college, which he further aided by bequeathing to it his own house and library.
 Shortly before his death, Linacre obtained from the king letters patent for the establishment of readerships in medicine at Oxford and Cambridge, and placed valuable estates in the hands of trustees for their endowment.
-Two readerships were founded at Merton College, Oxford, and a lecture St John's College, Cambridge.
+Two readerships were founded at Merton College, Oxford, and a lectureship at St John's College, Cambridge.
 The Oxford foundation was revived by the university commissioners in 1856 in the form of the Linacre professorship of anatomy.
 At St John's College the funds are still in use today; since 1989 the college has hosted an annual "Linacre Lecture" on a subject in medicine, delivered by a leading research scientist in their field.

-Linacre is listed on a modern monument in the crypt of St Paul's Cathedral in London as one of the important graves lost in the Great Fire of London in 1666.
+A modern monument in the crypt of St Paul's Cathedral in London lists Linacre's grave as one of the important lost in the Great Fire of London in 1666.
 His epitaph in Old St Paul's Cathedral was recorded by Paul Hentzner and translated by Robert Naunton as reading:

 Works

-Linacre's literary activity was displayed both in pure scholarship and in translation from Greek.
+Linacre's literary activity was displayed in both pure scholarship and translation from Greek.
 In the domain of scholarship he was known by the rudiments of (Latin) grammar (Progymnasmata Grammatices vulgaria), composed in English, a revised version of which was made for the use of the Princess Mary, and afterwards translated into Latin by George Buchanan.
-He also wrote a work on Latin composition, De emendata structura Latini sermonis ("On the Pure and Correct Structure of Latin Prose"), which was published in London in 1524 and many times reprinted on the continent of Europe.
+He also wrote a work on Latin composition, De emendata structura Latini sermonis ("On the Pure and Correct Structure of Latin Prose"), which was published in London in 1524 and reprinted many times on the continent of Europe.

 Linacre's only medical works were his translations.
-He desired to make the works of Galen (and indeed those of Aristotle also) accessible to all readers of Latin.
-What he effected in the case of the first, though not trifling in itself, is inconsiderable as compared with the whole mass of Galen's writings; and of his translations from Aristotle, some of which are known to have been completed, nothing has survived.
+He wanted to make the works of Galen (and indeed those of Aristotle also) accessible to all readers of Latin.
+What he effected in the case of the first, though not trifling in itself, is inconsiderable compared with the whole mass of Galen's writings; and of his translations from Aristotle, some of which are known to have been completed, nothing has survived.
 The following are the works of Galen translated by Linacre: